phetdam/touketsu/README.rst

    :param b: The second parameter.
    """

-A documentation tool like Sphinx__ would be able to properly parse this docstring and generate formatted documentation.
+A tool like Sphinx__ would be able to properly read this docstring and generate formatted documentation.

 Note that if we had instead used the ``immutable`` decorator, instances of ``a_class`` would be immutable, i.e. operations like ``aa.a = 5`` would also raise an ``AttributeError``.